taranchauhan/matchesfashion-tech-test/README.md

 1. Node 10
 2. npm

-## Editing Config to change URL's
+## Configuration file

-You will only need to edit `src/config.js`, which contains the list of URL's that the function in `src/index.js` will fetch from.
+The file `src/config.js` contains the list of URL's that the `fetchUrlList` function in `src/index.js` will fetch from.

+This is prepopulated with the required list.

 ## Available Scripts